dgexplores/ZERO-PLATE/README.md

 **⭐ If you find this project helpful, please give it a star on GitHub!**

 **📌 Remember:** This is a PHP application and requires a PHP-enabled server.
 GitHub Pages will NOT work.
 Use free PHP hosting services or local development with XAMPP.
+For any qureies you can reach me out on - deepaklearn7878@gmail.com